First published in 2019.

 Web application development should, in the same manner, take into account the evolving usability of the application beyond the primary function.
 Human-Centered Design (ISO 9241-210:2010) is an approach that applies human factors, usability knowledge, and techniques to ensure that digital solutions are useful.
 By involving users, you can uncover functions that would otherwise not have been considered in the form and shape of the digital solution.

 Beware of the pitfalls of involving users when applying the Human-Centered Design.

 At the edge of the dam are concrete spillways drilled through bedrock.
 The spillways were built as a safety measure to allow high water to flow around the dam rather than through it.
 Each spillway has an ability to handle flows similar to Niagara Falls.
 However, the spillways have only been used twice, during the testing in 1941 and in 1983 when the waters of the Colorado River overflowed.

-Take the case of youtube view counter.
+Take the case of the YouTube view counter.
 The engineers never thought a video would be watched in numbers greater than a 32-bit integer (=2,147,483,647 views).
 But PSY’s Gangnam style broke the counter and prompted Youtube engineers to adjust the counter limit to a 64-bit integer (9,223,372,036,854,775,808).
-Now, numbers of videos have views exceeding the initial limit.
-This is an example of an edge case that is not as catastrophic as an overflow over hoover dam would be.
+Now, several videos have views exceeding the initial limit.
+This is an example of an edge case that is not as catastrophic as an overflow over Hoover Dam would be.